appsmithorg/appsmith-docs/website/docs/advanced-concepts/invite-users.md

 To make an application public, you can click on the **Share** button within the application and turn on the **Make application public** switch.
 Once enabled, click **Copy Application URL** to copy the application link and share the application with your users.

 :::info
-Only users with Administrator roles can make applications public.
+Only users with Administrator roles for a workspace can make applications public.
 :::

 ## Further reading